Chapter 1 Introductory Statistics in R

 This is a nice compact visual description of the changes in patterns of response of these three variables over time.

 We now revisit calculating summary statistics.
 Extensive grouped numeric summary statistics are available by using the group_by() and summarize() functions in tidyverse.
-The group_by function tells R to treat each value of the specified variable (in this case, literally called variable) as a collection of similar options, then to perform the summarize function on each value in the grouped variables.
+Recall that the group_by function tells R to treat each value of the specified variable (in this case, called var_names) as a collection of similar options, then to perform the summarize function on each value in the grouped variables.
 The below example is a more detailed version of the summary table from above.

 var_names Mean StDev Min Q2 Median Q3 Max

 Here, we first pipe the uadata.tall into a group_by() function grouping by the var_names variable.
 Then we take that output and pipe it to the summarize function which allows us to calculate various summary statistics for each of the groups.
 In the above we calculate the mean and standard deviation of each group, along with the 5-number summary.
-Lastly, we wrap the constructed table (its technically a data frame) in the kable() function from the knitr package (literally means knitr table) for a nice display.
+Lastly, we wrap the constructed table (its technically a data frame) in the kable() function from the knitr package (Xie, 2025) (where kable means ‘knitr’ ‘table’) for a nice display.
+We pipe that output to the kable_styling() function in the kableExtra package (Zhu, 2024) for some additional formatting options (here, we condence the width of the table).

 In the next example we group by both the year and the variables of interest.